theochem/horton/doc/user_hamiltonian_io.rst

 on HDF5 (extension ``.h5``) and (ii) Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
 The internal format is more flexible and can store Hamiltonians in various ways.
 The FCIDUMP format is more restricted but can be used to interface HORTON with different codes, e.g. Molpro.
-Horton can also load integrals from a Gaussian log file but this is **absolutely not** recommended for any serious calculation.
+HORTON can also load integrals from a Gaussian log file but this is **absolutely not** recommended for any serious calculation.